datanav/docs/example-library.rst

 **"Rules"** contain the various functions or rules for transforms.
 They are listed in the **square brackets** of **"Default"**

-The first transform is decideing which data do we need from the source.
-In this case it is only *name* we need to send, so we nedo not need to copy whole dataset.
+The first transform is deciding which data do we need from the source.
+In this case it is only *name* we need to send, so we need not need to copy whole dataset.

-The**id** is always useful so we copy the "_id" by adding following code: ``["copy", "_id"]`` in the **deafult** part of pipe.
+The**id** is always useful so we copy the "_id" by adding following code: ``["copy", "_id"]`` in the **default** part of pipe.

 In this example in the **crm system** the name is split into **"First name"** and **"Last name"** and in erp system the value is "Full name".
-To fix this we have to add a transform to add "Full name" and tell Sesam where to pick up data and how to "assemble" or "concatinate" the new peoperty.
-We can do this by adding following code after the ["copy", "_id] *seperated by comma*.
+To fix this we have to add a transform to add "Full name" and tell Sesam where to pick up data and how to "assemble" or "concatenate" the new property.
+We can do this by adding following code after the ["copy", "_id] *separated by comma*.

   ["add", "Fullname",
                   ["concat","_S.FirstName"," ","_S.LastName"]]

-Pipe will look like this:

     .. image:: images/new-pipe-transform.png
     :width: 800px